 ☞ Practice Social Distancing: Ensure 2 metres (at least 6’6”) away from any other individual.
 Seating is encouraged, if possible.

-☞ Face mask is required when indoors at all times.
+☞ Face mask is recommended when indoors.
 Free masks are available at the entrance.

 ☞ Front door and windows will remain open during hours of operation (weather permitting).